What is the purpose of the Salus University White Coat Ceremony?

 Will I have time to return to my apartment near campus between the rehearsal and the Ceremony?

-We would recommend staying in Center City between the rehearsal and the Ceremony.
+No. We highly recommend staying in Center City between the rehearsal and the Ceremony.
 During past comparable events, students and their families have made lunch reservations in Center City.
 Alternatively, students who have guests staying overnight in Center City have the option of resting or changing between the rehearsal and ceremony.

 Where should we eat?